woywoy123/AnalysisG/README.md

 		self.eta = self.Type + ".ETA"

 ```
-NOTE: When defining attributes for a particle class, it is crucial to match the string to the appropriate ROOT leaf name.
-For instance, in the above code, the variable PT expects a leaf within a given branch called 'Particle.PT'.
+- NOTE: When defining attributes in a particle class, it is crucial to match the strings of to the ROOT leaf name.
+As illustrated in the above code, the variable ```python self.pt``` expects a leaf name 'Particle.PT'.
 If a specific leaf is not found, the associated attribute will be removed and a warning will be issued upon compilation time.

 #### Inherited Functions and Variables:
 When using the **ParticleTemplate** class, a number of useful functions and attributes are inherited.
 These are listed below;
 ```python
 def DeltaR(P)
 ```
-This function expects another particle with the attributes; **eta, phi, pt, e** and calculates the delta R between the current particle and the given one.
+- This function expects another particle with the attributes; **eta, phi, pt, e** and calculates the delta R between two particles.

 ```python
 def CalculateMass(lists = None, Name = "Mass"):
 ```
+Calculates the invariant mass of the particle using **eta, phi, pt, e** attributes.
+Alternatively, if a list of particles is given, it will calculate the invariant mass of the list.
-Calculates the invariant mass of the particle's **eta, phi, pt, e** attributes, if no lists have been provided.
-By default this function call spawns two new attributes, *Mass_MeV* and *Mass_GeV*.
-If a list of particles is provided, the **total invariant mass** is calculated.
+By default this function creates two new attributes, *Mass_MeV* and *Mass_GeV*.
-Alternatively, given a list of particles, the ```python sum([...])``` in-built function can be used to calculate the invariant mass of a new instantiated particle object.
+To minimize redundant code, a list of particles can also be summed using python's in-built function ```python sum([...])``` and returns a new particle object.
+However, this returns an integer if the list is empty.

 #### To Override Functions:
-Custom particles with conflicting method names can be savely used to override pre-existing methods.
+Custom particle classes can also override template methods without any repercussion.

 ### How to define a Custom Event Class: <a name="CustomEventClass"></a>